fireballpoint1/GasSimulator/documentation/slate/source/index.html.md

 > Make sure you're in the same directory as the file you're executing.

+The input interface for degrad UI has been written in pyqt-5. main.ui contains the ui structure of the interface, created in the qt-designer.
 Kittn uses API keys to allow access to the API.
 You can register a new Kittn API key at our [developer portal](http://example.com/developers).

 Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following: